-Although the regulations also reference the traditional hardship factors found at 8 C.F.R. § 240.58, in NIJC's experience, USCIS tends to prioritize the trafficking-related hardship factors.
+Although the regulations also reference the traditional hardship factors (found at 8 C.F.R. § 240.58), in NIJC's experience, USCIS tends to prioritize the trafficking-related hardship factors.
 Moreover, some of the traditional hardship factors might undercut the argument related to presence.
-(For example, USCIS might say the applicant is present for family unity or economic opportunities instead of as a result of the trafficking.)
-Therefore, we recommend you primarily rely on the trafficking-specific hardship factors in your argument.
+(For example, USCIS might say the applicant is present for family unity instead of as a result of the trafficking.)
+Therefore, we recommend you primarily rely on the trafficking-specific hardship factors listed in the T visa regulations in your argument.

-The regulations encourage applicants to describe and provide documents that relate to all applicable factors because there is no guarantee that a particular factor will result in a finding that removal would cause extreme hardship.71 Evidence establishing the applicability of hardship factors may include: country condition reports, such as Trafficking in Persons Annual Reports and Human Rights Reports from the Department of State,; letters of support from social workers or mental health providers who are working with the applicant that detail the services the applicant is
+The regulations encourage applicants to describe and provide documents that relate to all applicable factors because there is no guarantee that a particular factor will result in a finding that removal would cause extreme hardship.70 Evidence establishing the applicability of hardship factors may include: country condition reports, such as Trafficking in Persons Annual Reports and Human Rights Reports from the Department of State; letters of support from social workers or mental health providers who are working with the applicant that detail the services the applicant is receiving and the result of discontinuing the services; and any other credible evidence regarding the nature and scope of the hardship the applicant would experience upon removal.71